aerospike/aerospike-client-python/doc/scan.rst

 records in the namespace.

 The scan is invoked using :meth:`~aerospike.Scan.foreach`, :meth:`~aerospike.Scan.results`, or :meth:`~aerospike.Scan.execute_background`.
 The \
-bins returned can be filtered using :meth:`select`.
+bins returned can be filtered using :meth:`~aerospike.Scan.select`.

 .. seealso::
     `Manage queries <https://aerospike.com/docs/database/manage/cluster/queries/>`_.